yortch/openshiftv3-rhoar-workshop/Lab-4-Thorntail-Noun_Service.md

 ### Create and fail a JUnit Test for our endpoint

-1. Create a new test class, TwitterResourceTest.java
+1. Create a new test class, NounResourceTest.java

 Enter the following content: